FREQUENTLY ASKED QUESTIONS

 There is no deadline for submissions.
 Nominations are accepted throughout the year on an on-going basis.

 Presentation ceremonies are held throughout the year, in communities across Canada.
-The Chancellery of Honours makes every effort to arrange a presentation ceremony within one calendar year of the date of the award.
-The award will be sent by mail when a ceremony cannot be held within a calendar year, if the recipient cannot attend a ceremony, or at the request of the recipient.
+The Chancellery of Honours makes every effort to arrange a presentation ceremony within two calendar years of the date of the award.
+Medals will be sent by mail on occasions when a ceremony cannot be held or the recipient is not able to attend (or does not wish to attend) a ceremony.

 What do recipients receive?

-The Medal for Volunteers is presented by the governor general or by lieutenant governors, territorial commissioners, mayors, members of the Order of Canada, other prominent Canadians or partner organizations.
-The Medal is accompanied by a lapel pin for everyday wear, a letter and a certificate.
+The Medal for Volunteers may be presented by the governor general or by lieutenant governors, territorial commissioners, mayors, members of the Order of Canada, other prominent Canadians or partner organizations.
+The Medal is accompanied by a lapel pin for everyday wear and a certificate.

 Recipients will be contacted by the Office of the Secretary to the Governor General with details about their presentation.